 This sermon is a spin-off from the previous series that I gave, and I am giving it because there are elements to this subject of works that I think we need to understand better.

 Ephesians 2:8-10 For by grace are you saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
 For we are his workmanship, created in Christ Jesus unto good works, which God has before ordained that we should walk in them.

 Sometimes some of us get things backwards, as though everything in this way of life that we call Christianity depends upon us.
 The effect of this is three-fold, but it is the first of these three effects which is the fountain from which the other two flow.
 This first one is that it puts a great deal of undue emphasis upon our works, and it suddenly puts God into the background.

-Now the more important that our works are to salvation to us - the way we think about them - the more important that our works are to us, the less important God's Word becomes, and no man and this is the principle that is working against us, can serve two masters, because we will love the one, as Jesus said, and hate the other.
+The more important that our works are to salvation to us—the way we think about them—the less important God's Word becomes, and no man—this is the principle that is working against us—can serve two masters, because we will love the one, as Jesus said, and hate the other.
 If works means so much to us, then God and His Word suddenly begins to move into the background of importance.